 There are no restrictions on foreigners buying property in Portugal.

-Some important factors to consider when choosing a property in Portugal include location, property type, price, condition, and potential rental income.
+And then, some important factors to consider when choosing a property in Portugal include location, property type, price, condition, and potential rental income.